Send Close Add comments: (status displays here)

 The "serpents" are not "wise" in the English sense.
 They are opportunistic and prudent.
 So, no "wise crackers" here!

 The "doves" or "pigeons" (same bird) or "birds" are not "harmless" in the English sense.
-They are without frills (insect antennas).
-Is this how "birds" of "prey" or "pray" want to appear?
+They are without frills (insect antennas), with smooth feathers, preened of pests. not fact-checked, etc. Is this how "birds" of "prey" or "pray" want to appear?

-Information sign More: Matthew 7:6-12 The hunt for holy hounds
+Information sign More: Matthew 7:6 The hunt for holy hound splits

 Information sign More: Flipping the pigeon bird as reality or perception